sdc/moodle-local_leapwebservices/readme.md

     If you wish to restrict the date until which this user can log in with this token, check the **Enable** checkbox and set the date accordingly, either with the drop-down menus or by clicking on the date-picker menu icon.
 Remember that you may always create another token for this user at any time, with a longer (or no) expiry: many can run concurrently.

     Click **Save changes** when done.
-You will be taken back to the **Manage tokens** screen, which will now an alphanumeric token next to the name of your user.
-Your token will look something like
+You will be taken back to the **Manage tokens** screen, which will now show an alphanumeric token next to the name of your user.
+Your token will look something like *a180245560982a0e48e43577238c0198*.
+Treat this token like a password, keeping it secret and known only to those who absolutely need it, as anyone who has this token potentially has full access to all the webservices you selected earlier.

+    **Note:** This admin screen, and therefore the token, is available to anyone who is an *Administrator* on your Moodle.

+    When done, return to the **Web services &rarr; Overview** screen.

 11. As mentioned earlier, you may benefit from turning on **Web services documentation** but it is strongly advised to turn it off when it is no longer necessary.